pharpend/editor-open/README.md

 # editor-open

-You know when you run "git commit", and an editor pops open so you can enter a commit message?
+You know when you run `git commit`, and an editor pops open so you can enter a commit message?
 This is a Haskell library that does that.

 This library isn't very portable.
 It relies on the `$EDITOR` environment